Jardin D'Éden Lyrics in English Zaho

 It's not the same

-I had gone far
+I'd gone far

-To be able to find you
+Just to find you

 I got lost there

-Where no one can find me
+Where nobody can find me

-I'm in too much pain
+I've got too much pain

 It's not the same

-I love you with love
+I love you for real

 You barely love me